×

 Preparing the Meatloaf

-2. In a small bowl, soak breadcrumbs in milk until they form a paste.
+2. In a small bowl, soak breadcrumbs in milk until they form a loose paste.

 3. In a large bowl, combine soaked crumbs, eggs, onion, garlic, grated vegetables, ketchup, Worcestershire, mustard, salt, pepper, paprika.
 Mix gently.